How It Started

 When the decision was made to move the Centre to Chicksands, a significant problem arose, as the museum was not registered officially as part of Templer Barracks; it was not on the schedule to have a site designated in Chicksands.
 This caused considerable disruption and when the Centre finally closed, all the contents of the museum were packed into boxes and taken to Chicksands but there was no place to put them.

-Director of the Corps, Brigadier Mick Laurie, was also head of the DISC and the museum trustees put great pressure on him to allocate space for a museum.
+Director of the Corps, Brigadier Mick Laurie, was also head of the Defence Intelligence Security Centre (DISC) and the museum trustees put great pressure on him to allocate space for a museum.
 A meeting to discuss the future of a museum was chaired by Mick Laurie and around the table were the senior Royal Naval officer and the senior RAF officer in the DISC.
 I was present as chairman of the Intelligence Corps Museum.
 The outcome was agreement that space should be allocated for a museum but that it should be a Joint Service Intelligence Museum known as the Military Intelligence Museum (MIM).
 This was a good step forward but for Dick Shaw and his successor as corps secretary, John Woolmore, it was a most frustrating period as the decision as to which accommodation would be allocated to the museum constantly changed.

 Eventually, the present building was designated to be the museum and the process of reconstruction began.
 The Royal Navy declined to be part of the museum explaining that they were already committed to their own museum in Portsmouth.
-The RAF was happy that the Medmenham Museum would become an integral part of the MIM.
+The RAF was happy that the Medmenham Collection would become an integral part of the MIM.

 To launch the museum a meeting was held in the Priory attended by over 80 past members of the Corps, and the Friends of the Intelligence Corps Museum was organised.
 The task was to turn a derelict office building into a modern museum.
 The museum trustees asked a representative from the National Army Museum to draw up plans for a modern museum and when this plan was agreed, work began to get the agreement of the DISC contractors to undertake the work and then find the money to enable this.
 The trustees always went for the best option in terms of lighting, carpeting, and decoration, and in many cases sanctioned the work to go ahead although the money was not necessarily in the bank.

 As the building work progressed, plans were also made to agree on the modules to fill the museum.
 Two trustees undertook to be responsible for the development and installation of modules.
-Angus Southwood designed and then supervised the development of the Brixmis module and John Condon undertook responsibility for two modules: The Name of the Rose module commemorating those members of the Corps who had given their lives for their country; and the Corps Honours and Awards module to record all the honours and decorations earned by members of the Corps.
+Angus Southwood designed and then supervised the development of the BRIXMIS module and John Condon undertook responsibility for two modules: The Name of the Rose module commemorating those members of the Corps who had given their lives for their country; and the Corps Honours and Awards module to record all the honours and decorations earned by members of the Corps.
 The trustees felt that it was correct that the first two modules in the new museum concentrated specifically on Corps history.
-The next module depicting the role of the Intelligence Corps in SOE was funded by a most generous donation from Julian Barnard.
+The next module depicting the role of the Intelligence Corps in Special Operations Executive (SOE) was funded by a most generous donation from Julian Barnard.

 In the summer of 2005, the museum at Chicksands was formally opened by Colonel Commandant, General Sir Charles Guthrie.

-In 1998 there was a most significant change in army policy in that the Army Board agreed on a paper which recognised that military museums were a legitimate part of army heritage and should be supported.
+In 1998 there was a most significant change in Army policy in that the Army Board agreed on a paper which recognised that military museums were a legitimate part of army heritage and should be supported.
 The trustees, therefore, made strenuous efforts to convince the Adjutant Generals Corps that the MIM was a fundamental and integral part of the Intelligence Corps regimental tradition just as all other regimental museums, and happily this was accepted.
 As a result, in 2005 the museum was allocated the establishment of a curator, an archivist and an assistant.
 It was a great step forward but also meant that the trustees had the responsibility of setting high standards in the museum in order to obtain official governmental accreditation.

 The next step was to obtain acceptance that the museum was now an integral part of the Intelligence Corps family and thus funding for the museum should include an annual contribution from ICA.
 This was ultimately agreed and ICA undertook to allocate funds annually to the museum, although the figure would remain at ICA discretion.